Birmingham Botanical Gardens, England: Features

 The gardens feature four glasshouses, which are tropical, subtropical, Mediterranean and arid glasshouses.
 In the Alan King alpine garden, there is a glasshouse with a pot display of alpine plants hosted in a sand plunge, and a tufa house.
 Running along the south range of glasshouses is the terrace, also known as the Loudon Terrace, which provides views of the Main Lawn, with its range of beds and shrubberies around the perimeter.
 The Aviary, which was located on the south-east side of the lawn torn down in November 2024, comprised four domed iron flight cages.
 A sunken Rose Garden can be located on the north side of the now-gone Aviary.
-A 19th Century Grade II listed, octagonal iron bandstand, designed by F.B.
-Osborn, is situated on the west side of the lawn.
+A 19th Century Grade II listed, octagonal iron bandstand, designed by Frank Barlow Osborn, is situated on the west side of the lawn.
 At the north-west corner of the lawn stands an octagonal, pierced-work, cast-iron gazebo, which dates to c.
 1850 and was moved to the gardens in the mid 1990s.
 A Coade stone fountain lies west of the bandstand, which was presented in 1850 and was designed by the Birmingham architect, Charles Edge.